microsoft/XmlNotepad/docs/help/overview.md

 When you have an associated XSD schema, [intellisense](intellisense.md) popups will prompt with expected node names and enumerated node values.

 ### XSD Annotations
-When you have an associated XSD schema, the xsd:documentation associated with the current node is displayed in a tooltip popup and in the "Dynamic Help" tab.
+When you have an associated XSD schema, the `xsd:documentation` associated with the current node is displayed in a tooltip popup and in the [Dynamic help](dynamic.md) tab.

 ### Validation Errors
 The Error List at the bottom shows [validation](validation.md) errors and warnings.